algolia/instantsearch-core-swift/README.md

 "Debouncing" is the process of ignoring too frequent events, keeping only the last one in a series of adjacent events.

 The `Debouncer` class provides a generic way of debouncing calls.
 It can be useful to avoid triggering too many search requests, for example when a UI widget is continuously firing updates (e.g. a slider).

+### Why is Carthage not supported?

+The Algolia Search Helper module has an external dependency (on the Algolia Search API Client).
+A package manager is therefore required to draw that dependency.
+Cocoapods works by adding special build phases to the Xcode project (in addition to creating a Pods project and an Xcode workspace referencing both).
+Because of this, it is technically impossible to support both Cocoapods and Carthage on the same project when it has external dependencies.
+Because Cocoapods has a wider audience than Carthage, we chose the former.